bliff182/movision/README.md

 ## Overview

 This is a Single-Page Application using React and Create-React-App.
+Rather than code out every element individually on the page, elements are rendered as reusable components.

 ![Homepage](/img/screenshot.png)